 Getting to know these people in the first weeks helped them understand their organization better, improve the quality of their decisions, solve problems faster and more effectively, and forge positive relationships that paid dividends down the road.

-So start now.
+So start to build that leadership network now.
 Make your list, pick someone on it that you need to get to know, and go talk to them.

 You will be glad you did.